Chapters

 The aim of The Aegean Project is to manufacture sneakers specifically for the EU market, with production taking place locally in Portugal.

-Sourcing leather in Europe and tanning it in Portugal, during one year, we develop a new supply chain that is all about making sneakers for Europe.
+During one year, we develop a new supply chain that is all about making sneakers for Europe.

 With The Aegean Project, VEJA is taking steps towards a more sustainable and responsible future for sneakers in Europe.